tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Monty Hamill denounced the concept of miracles in the present day, claiming that Alice would never wish to break scientific laws.
 Monty Hamill declared that Alice strongly supports clear ethical standards that all humans must obey.
 Monty Hamill concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Alice's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Alice will simply watch and judge.

-The theists started to seriously consider Monty Hamill's message.
+The theists pretended to listen to Monty Hamill's message.

 ###Sat Oct 13 2007